Typefacers/bug/README.md

 ```

 The test suite now includes coverage for every page and component.
+Coverage results are uploaded as an artifact in the Test workflow.

 ### 🎭 Getting Started (Abandon Hope, All Ye Who Enter Here)